Freedom of Information Act Attorney Helping Clients Access Information

 Federal agencies often would prefer not to release information that they feel will be embarrassing or will reveal mistakes or unfair or illegal practices.
 Therefore, it may be necessary for you to enlist the help of an experienced Freedom of Information Act attorney to assist you in getting the data to which you are entitled as an American.

-Why is Attorney Ben Krause the Right Choice?
+Why is Attorney Benjamin Krause the Right Choice?

-Attorney Ben Krause is committed to the American ideals of freedom and government transparency.
+Attorney Benjamin Krause is committed to the American ideals of freedom and government transparency.
 He will work tirelessly to get you the information you seek.
 Call Krause Law., PLLC at (612) 888-9567.